FerdiKurt/netflix-token/README.md

 # Netflix Token
-*Token example for the platform serves to authorization purposes.*
+*ERC-721 Token example for the authorization purposes.*